Un-dev/Projet-AcLab/README.md

 Furthermore, Java is statically-typed (type-safety) and has a good support for multi-threading.
 The framework also promote a long-term support and maintabillity.

 #### MongoDB
+MongoDB is an open-source document database built on a scale-out architecture.
+We chose MongoDB as the database for this project because it has a worldwide community of developers and consultants, so it is easy to get help, its document data model is a powerful way to store and retrieve data that allows developers to move forward quickly.
+The technology is stable and durable, with a lifespan of over 10 years, and is frequently updated, such as version 4.2.0 released in August 2019.
+Although it is licensed under SSPL for the servers and tools, and under Apache for the drivers, it is free to use.
+It also depends on NoSQL, but it is not difficult to understand if we have some knowledge of SQL.
+Moreover, MongoDB supports hybrid and multi-cloud applications.

 #### Docker